K8s-Multitenancy/app/microservices/README.md

 ```

 ### 5️⃣ Verify the Database
-To check if the tables have been created, connect to the database container:
+To check if the tables have been created, connect to the database container (the one with "db" keyword):

 ```sh
 docker exec -it <CONTAINER-NAME> psql -U postgres